ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

 Earlier in the week I had met my "team", or the coworkers I would be working closesly with in my department.
-Everyone was very friendly and introduced themselves with all kinds of info - their hobbies, their families, their recent projects at work - except for one person, who spoke briefly if ever and was not present at the meeting where I introduced myself to everyone, a Rachel Bird.
+Everyone was very friendly and introduced themselves with all kinds of info - their hobbies, their families, their recent projects at work - except for one person, who spoke briefly if ever and was not present at the meeting where I introduced myself to everyone, a Andrew Marquardt.

-I did see her in Slack, a chat software, as well as a few online meetings, however, she spoke tersely in response to Eloise when prompted, and her face was hidden.
+I did see her in Slack, a chat software, as well as a few online meetings, however, she spoke tersely in response to Kandis when prompted, and her face was hidden.
 In it's stead an image she had uploaded was displayed, and it was a black and white photo of a woman in a hairstyle along with the kind of lighting and exposure that meant it was a photo of an old actress, likely from the 30s-50s.

-Rachel never made conversation so I never got to ask, but I remember thinking to myself, a former Blockbuster employee, this:
+Andrew never made conversation so I never got to ask, but I remember thinking to myself, a former Blockbuster employee, this:

 _Hey, is that a picture of Ingrid Bergman, famous for her character Paula in the 1944 film_ Gaslight?

 I wasn't certain, though I was grateful at that moment for my mother and her mother, my grandmother's, habit of watching _Nick at Nite_ as well as daytime reruns, and thus knowing a bit about older films and television.
 Even if I was wrong, and though these films are older, looking back on what happened I am _especially_ grateful to my grandmother for loving shows like _Matlock_, _Columbo_, and of course _Murder She Wrote_, and I wonder how much those helped in deducing how full of shit many of you all were and may still be.

-Per my uncertainty, I thought about googling for pictures of Ingrid Bergman, or even aking Rachel, but then I realized I might be under some sort of surveillance which meant monitoring my internet connection, and I didn't want to give anyone at the company the impression that I was interested in someone.
+Per my uncertainty, I thought about googling for pictures of Ingrid Bergman, or even aking Andrew, but then I realized I might be under some sort of surveillance which meant monitoring my internet connection, and I didn't want to give anyone at the company the impression that I was interested in someone.

-Rachel's last day was the following Friday, an interesting day for me as well.
+Andrew's last day was the following Friday, an interesting day for me as well.

 ...